BuriedStPatrick/bash-scripts/readme.md

 ### Delete branch

-Quickly delete a branch with:
+Quickly delete a branch.
+If a remote version exists, you'll be prompted to delete that as well if you want.
+This doesn't care about whether your branch has been merged yet, so make sure you really want that branch gone.

 ```bash
 db <branchname>
 ```

-If a remote version exists, you'll be prompted to delete that as well if you want.

 ### Create branch